-Terraform is a tool designed for provisiong infrastructure on various platforms using the Infrastructure as Code (IaC) approach.
-In this approach, you define configuration files to create resources, on cloud platforms, instead of manually creating them either through the UI or through respective CLI.
+Terraform is a tool designed for provisioning infrastructure on various platforms using Infrastructure as Code (IaC) paradigm.
+In this approach, you define configuration files to create resources on cloud platforms, instead of manually creating them either through the UI.

 As always, let's get our hands dirty and see how we can utilize Terraform to create resources on GCP.